jacarvalho/SimuRLacra/README.md

 python setup_deps.py all -j12
 ```
 This setup script calls `git submodule init` and `git submodule update`.
 During the installation of Rcs, the Vortex physics engine as well as the WM5 collision library are searched via a cmake find scripts.
-In case this process crashes, please first check the [Common Pitfalls](#common-pitfalls) section below.
+In case this process crashes, please first check the [Troubleshooting](#troubleshooting) section below.

 ### Option 2
 Next, we will download eigen3, pybind11, catch2, WM5, ect. into the `thirdParty` directory as git submodules.
 Rcs will be placed in the project's directory.
 Moreover, we will set up PyTorch.
 > _Note_: Following this setup option, PyTorch will be installed via anaconda, takes about 2 min.